domProjects/CI-Installer/README.md

 # CI-Installer

+CI-Installer makes it possible to modify the minimum variables to the good functioning of CodeIgniter in a simple and fast way.
+All files present are the originals of the version of CodeIgniter 3.1.10.

 This script allows you to modify the following variables:
 - Base Site URL >> $config['base_url']
 - Index File >> $config['index_page']